 Vari Electric Standing Desk Review: A wider range of height adjustment

-Varidesk can accommodate taller users up to 6 feet and 5 inches in height.
-The height range is from 25 to 50.5 inches.
-So it pretty much has a large scope of users.
+Varidesk or Vari Pro standing desk can accommodate a lot of kinds of users (up to 6’5″-6’8″ in height).
+The height range is from 25 to 50.5″, a very good choice for tall people above 6ft.
+So it pretty much has a large scope of users

-And there isn’t much issue for shorter people too.
-The lowest setting is comfortable enough for those who are petite.
+The lowest setting is comfortable enough for those who are petite (but not for folks under 5’2″).
 Hence, a lot of users will find the height range of the Varidesk rather accommodating

 - VariDesk Pro Plus 48 Standing Desk Converter: Taking breaks to stand